Do you want to know how to become a DevOps engineer? It’s possible and even probable if you stick to a few key areas.

 Slowly building on a project and making it better is one of the most important concepts in DevOps: continuous improvement.

-Take some time to work on your personal skillset and try out different DevOps tools.
+Take some time to work on your personal skillset and try out different DevOps engineer tools.
 Start a personal project or three.
 When you get asked if you know anything about the next big thing in the news, you can give the right answer: Yes.

-Become a Knowledge Worker (And Never Stop)
+A Devops Engineer is a Knowledge Worker (And Never Stop)

 Companies hire people to solve problems.
 Sometimes that problem is simple and can be solved by not hiring anyone at all.
 Other times the problem requires a specific combination of training and education that is hard to find.